educach/dsb-client/docs/descriptions.rst

 Pagination and limiting the number of results
 ---------------------------------------------

-It is possible to limit the number of results by passing a number as the 5th parameter.
-The following will only show 20 results (instead of 50, the default):
+It is possible to offset the results, effectively giving applications a way to support *pagination*.
+The offset is the 5th parameter, and represents by how many items the results should be offset (usually a multiple of the 6th parameter, *limit*; more below).
+The following will show results 21 to 70 (50 being the default *limit*):

 .. code-block:: php